l-papadopol/AmericiuMCA/README.md

 3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
    This product includes software developed by the &lt;organization&gt;.
-4. Neither the name of the &lt;organization&gt; nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+4. Neither the name of the &lt;AmericiuMCA / Papadopol Lucian Ioan / Madexp&gt; nor the
+   names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.